Representing local people

 Community Councils are groups of people who care about their community and want to make their area a better place to live.
 They have an important role in local democracy.
 They represent the views of local people on Neighbourhood Partnerships and convey these views to the Council and other organisations.
 Councils are governed by the Scheme for Community Councils.
 Download part of the information for Community Councillors from below.

 Community Councils are always keen to hear from local people, and want more people to get involved in their work.
 They usually meet once a month and, between their meetings, many organise local projects that help the community or improve the area.

 The Neighbourhood Partnership website lets you find out about their role and which partnership you live in.

 How to get involved

-To find out about community councils near you, and how to contact them, use the community council boundary map and list of office bearers, available in the pack below, or get in touch with the Community Council Liaison Officer.
+To find out about community councils near you, and how to contact them, use the Community Council boundary map and list of office bearers, available in the pack below.